Antique Singer Sewing Machine Value Guide (Rare Models to Identify)

 9. Model 201 (1935 – 1961)

 • Features: The Model 201 is one of the best Singer-selected full-size straight-stitch models ever.
-It’s also believed that the Rolls Royce company used Singer 201 to stitch its car upholstery.
+It is also believed that Rolls-Royce used Singer 201 to stitch its car upholstery.
 So, it’s also known as the Rolls Royce of Sewing Machines.

 • Estimated Value: Singer Model 201 is generally worth around $300 – $500 in working order.